Touro University Nevada

-Touro University Nevada (TUN) is a private university in Henderson, Nevada.
+Touro University Nevada (TUN) is a private university in Henderson, Nevada, United States.
 It is part of the Touro College and University System.
 Touro University Nevada is a branch campus of its sister campus Touro University California.

 History

 Touro University Nevada was established to help address critical needs in health care and education, and as a resource for community service in Nevada.
 A non-profit, Jewish-sponsored, private institution affiliated with an international system of higher education, the university opened in 2004 with 78 medical students.
 Touro University Nevada is home to more than 1,300 students in a wide range of degree programs in osteopathic medicine, nursing, physical therapy, occupational therapy, physician assistant studies, camp administration and education.
 Many of these programs are the first of their kind in Nevada.
 The College of Osteopathic Medicine was Nevada's first osteopathic medical school and the state’s second medical school.